varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 * Main class
     * Runs JavaFX environment with loop
-    * Creates new Grid object based on the type of game from XML File
+    * Creates new Grid object based on the type of game from XML file
     * Makes calls to Grid methods to update state
     * Handles GUI

 ![Hierarchy Sketch](Hierarchy.png)

 #### Different Implementations
-Instead of each type of grid class handling visualizing every Cell, we could create a GridVisualizer class that translates a Grid into shapes that can we can add to our scene.
+Instead of each type of grid class handling the conversion to a scene, we could create a separate class that offloads that functionality and returns a scene.

 Instead of making a 2D array for our Grid, we could use an ArrayList of ArrayLists.
 This would enable us to dynamically grow the size of a grid.
-However, this would make our grid slower, since without indexing we would need to check the position for every cell.
+However, this would make our grid slower, since without indexing we would need to constantly be checking for the position of each cell.

-Instead of passing a state and color to each Cell object from the Grid, we could instead pass just a State and allow the Cell to recoler itself.
+Instead of passing a state and color to each Cell object from the Grid, we could instead pass just a State and allow the Cell to re-color itself.
 This would shift the burden of determining a Cell's color to the Cell class, where it conceptually seems to belong.
 The problem with this implementation, however, is that it would require a new type (new class) of Cell for each different type of Game simulation.
 This would require us to use inheritance within Cells just to code one method that colors a cell, so to avoid creating many small classes, we can instead have the grid communicate the color to a general Cell object instead.

 ## User Interface

 The User Interface will consist of a JavaFX scene with an option to load a specific .xml configuration file.
 The user will be presented with a button to press that will allow them to browse their computer for a .xml configuration file.
 If the configuration file is not in the valid format, the user will get an error message prompting them to choose a file that is correctly formatted.
 Moreover, if the Simulation Type is not supported (does not have a corresponding GridType class), an error message will occur prompting the user to chose a simulation that exists.
 The user will also be able to pause and play the simulation at will by clicking.
-They will also be an option to speed up the simulation and skip forward.
+There will also be an option to speed up or slow down the simulation, in addition to an option to skip forward.

 ![GUI Design](GUI_Design.png)